-It was a good 2 days holidays but not for rest – there were plenty to do for my son and for the house.
+It was a good 2 days holidays but not for rest – there was plenty to do for my son and for the house.
 I am pretty sure that everyone has plenty of things to look out for this year (I just heard my buddies cheated

 death serious injuries in the first week of 2011).

 2011 would be my 6th year of blogging (first at Blogger, now at WordPress)- could not believe that I held on for that long but wicked politicians from both end of the spectrum do provide enough motivations to continue writing.
-So, to kickoff things, let’s look back and see how the blog has progressed in 2010
+So, to kick off things, let’s look back and see how the blog has progressed in 2010

 - No thanks to an inconsiderate passenger, my laptop got damaged and caused my screen to turn to red

 - The fiasco with the word “Allah” put a huge dent in Najib’s 1Malaysia but there were other issues that was more important than fighting on who has the right on the name of God

 - Instead of dumping my old car and end up paying through the noses for monthly instalments (for already inflated car price in Malaysia), I decided to start my project Car” to get my old car back in shape

 - Someone complained on how our international airport being not so “user friendly” but I begged to differ.
 Any airport in the world would be unfriendly to passengers who don’t do their homework and who afraid to ask

 - It was Godsend effort to get the oppositions in the country to be united against the arrogant BN but of all the 3, PAS looked more worthy for all Malaysians

 - We may have lost the state of Perak through trickery and obvious disregard to the constitution and rule of law but that should not keep the oppositions from getting ready to win back Perak with an even bigger margin